-We’ve received another tranche of wines from five top growers in Piemonte, Luciano Sandrone, Gianfranco Bovio, Voerzio Martini, Mauro Veglio and Orlando Pecchenino, as usual, allocations are small, critical acclaim is very high, and demand often outpaces supply.
-All wines ready to ship by December 7
+We’ve received another tranche of wines from five top growers in Piemonte, Luciano Sandrone, Voerzio Martini, Mauro Veglio, Gianfranco Bovio and Crissante Alessandria, as usual, allocations are small, critical acclaim is very high, and demand often outpaces supply.
+All wines ready to ship.

 Vintage notes 2013 – A cool growing season and late harvest produced gorgeous Barolos with striking aromatics and silky tannins

 2014 – is a vintage where the purity of the Nebbiolo shows its best, Finesse and elegance are the hallmarks of this vintage and they are linked with the purity of the fruit.

 I can’t think of too many producers in Piedmont (or anywhere, for that matter) that have been as consistently brilliant over that arc of time.
 Vinous

 2014 Aleste Barolo – $184.95 – 93 Vinous

 2014 Le Vigne Barolo – $159.95 – 96 Vinous